-The problem: When you include a hashtag, you want to make sure that the post will be seen by people who have similar interests and preferences as you do.
+The problem: When you include a hashtag, you want to ensure that people with similar interests and preferences will see the post.
 If you post a photo of a horse painting, it makes sense to include the hashtag #horsepainting.
 Using vague hashtags that people are not searching for, like #artbysmith will not get any results.
 Only use specific hashtags that explain what the image is about.

 To search for a hashtag on the desktop, enter the hashtag, including the # symbol, into the search box.
 Enter your search term in the search box on mobile, then tap Hashtags.

-If you’re paying attention to your Instagram feed, you’ll learn to quickly spot trending hashtags as they emerge.
+If you’re paying attention to your Instagram feed, you’ll learn to spot trending hashtags as they emerge quickly.
 Don’t be too quick to jump on a trend, though.
 Only use trending hashtags if it makes sense for your business and the specific content in your post.

 You’re Not Using Relative Hashtags

 In a crowded social media scene, it’s crucial to ensure that hashtags are used effectively and relevant to your brand.
 Instagram hashtags are a great way to expand your reach beyond your followers and potential customers.
-However, using irrelevant hashtags can quickly turn off your followers, which will ultimately reduce your Instagram feed’s effectiveness.
+However, irrelevant hashtags can quickly turn off your followers, ultimately reducing your Instagram feed’s effectiveness.
 The use of too many hashtags can also hurt your brand’s SEO.

 Hashtags that aren’t relevant to your brand are the ones you shouldn’t use.
-You can get more followers when you use hashtags, but only if you use them correctly.
-It’s essential to be careful when using them because you don’t want your Instagram account to be flagged as spam.
+You can get more followers using hashtags, but only if you use them correctly.
+Be careful when using them because you don’t want your Instagram account to be flagged as spam.